-The 1980s was the time when AI began to gain prominence in the finance world.
-This was when Expert systems emerged as an excellent commercial product in the field of finance.
+The 1980s was when AI began to gain prominence in the finance world.
+This was when Expert systems emerged as an excellent commercial product in finance.
 Until the 1980s, the Expert System (intelligence system based on knowledge) was used in the financial industry to predict market trends and provide customized financial plans.

 At the same time, Applied Expert Systems (APEX), called the PlanPowerOne, was the first expert system that helped with financial plans.
-It was first commercially shipped in 1986, and it helped create financial plans for people with annual income over $75,000.
-Similarly, a Client Profiling System designed financial goals in the range of $25,000 and $200,000 a year.8
+It was first commercially shipped in 1986, and it helped create financial plans for people with an annual income over $75,000.
+Similarly, a Client Profiling System designed financial goals for $25,000 and $200,000 a year.8

 Cut to the 1990s, when the hype was more about fraud detection.
-The FinCEN Artificial Intelligence system (FAIS) was able to review over 200,000 transactions per week.
+The FinCEN Artificial Intelligence system (FAIS) reviewed over 200,000 transactions per week.
 Over two years, the system could identify 400 potential money laundering cases worth nearly $1 billion.8

-In 2009, LY Shue, CW Chen, W Shiue established an Expert System that contains the domain and operational knowledge base to conduct ontology-based ranking of listed companies in the Taiwan stock market.10
+In 2009, LY Shue, CW Chen, and W Shiue established an Expert System that contains the domain and operational knowledge base to conduct an ontology-based ranking of listed companies in the Taiwan stock market.10

 Expert systems aren’t a part of the finance sector anymore.
 However, it has been instrumental in jump-starting AI and introducing its application in finance in the modern world.